Manufacturing Month is here!

 Not only can this help open up and fill your talent pool, but it’s also a moment for your employees to shine and feel proud of their workplace.

-Also, neighbours tend to be curious!
+Also, neighbors tend to be curious!
 Leave handwritten welcome letters to the people who leave near your facility?

 More tips here to organize your event.

 If you can’t accept visitors due to COVID19, you can organize a virtual event.

 It could be industry-related, or use questions that are closely related to your state.

 Or why not even something very local?
 Let’s geek out!
 Have people phone a friend to mix things up.